alphagov/forms/design/features/routing/README.md

 - Mural working board: https://app.mural.co/t/gaap0347/m/gaap0347/1728478914347/6a7e0b709f50f00f81cab37414fdf44ec8601a70?wid=0-1729257264973
 - Routing and branching terminology (how we decided what to deliver): https://docs.google.com/document/d/1lXKKGyT6kbFc0EbthTPiEHK5sEIc1EuVqSLXuQ1MXPc/edit?usp=sharing

-### What
+### What is branching and exit pages

-This feature introduces new functionality to the form building tool to help form creators create simple skip logic for questions.
-This means you can skip someone to a later question in a form based on their response to a question where they have to select one answer from a list.
+This feature introduces additional functionality to the form building tool to allow form creators to add secondary skip logic to a later question to create two unique branches for form fillers to go.
+This means you can skip someone to a later question in a form based on their response to a question where they have to select one answer from a list, otherwise people who continue to the next question in the form can then be skipped over the unnecessary questions later.

-#### User stories
+#### Branching and exit pages user stories

-**As a form creator**, I need to allow users to skip to the relevant group of questions based on their previous answer so that we only collect the information needed.
+**As a form creator**, I need to ask users the questions that are relevant to them based on the previous answers they’ve given, so we only collect the data we need.

-**As a form filler**, I need to skip one or more questions based on my previous answer so that I don’t have to give information that is not relevant to me.
+**As a form filler**, I need to only see questions that are relevant to me so that I can complete the form easily.

-**As a form processor**, I need to receive the information when people have taken different branches in a way that I can easily add it up.
+**As a form processor**, I need to see the information relevant to each user in a way that I can easily transfer/paste it to where it needs to be saved, so that I don’t have to waste time manually fixing the data.

-### Why
+### Why are we introducing branching and exit pages

-### Hypothesis
+When users fill in forms they can currently be skipped questions based on a previous answer.
+This helped to reduce the number of questions a form filler might need to fill in or see that weren’t relevant to them or their task.
+This means that form creators are currently forced to create check questions that they can then use to skip people over more questions.

+This can add more complexity to a form for both form creators and form fillers, as the check questions need to be clear and correctly located within the form journey to make sure form fillers are not asked for information they might not have which cause anxiety for people completing forms as they may not have the information needed or they may not understand what they’re being asked for.
+It can also be a waste of their time and add to cognitive load.

+#### Branching and exit pages hypotheses

 We believe that by offering one branch from a question, based on the ‘selection from a list’ answer type, we can help form creators create better forms that only ask for information that processing teams need to action a submission.